 The Entrees

-The food is the real star of this restaurant and even I was shocked at how good it was.
-There were 5 of us that went, which allowed everyone to get a good sampling of the different options, check out the menu here.
-We tried the brick chicken, mac and cheese, beef flat-iron steak, tomato and basil omelet and the pork chops.
-As you may have seen in the video the pork chops are one of the specialties and let me tell you that is what you need to order.
+The food is the real star of this restaurant, and even I was shocked at how good it was.
+There were five of us that went, which allowed everyone to get a good sampling of the different options, check out the menu here.
+We tried the brick chicken, mac and cheese, beef flat-iron steak, tomato, and basil omelet, and the pork chops.
+As you may have seen in the video, the pork chops are one of the specialties, and let me tell you that is what you need to order.
 It was above and beyond better than anything else on the menu, and I don’t even like pork chops much.
-My friend Kirby ordered it and I wished I would have followed suit because it was amazing.
+My friend Kirby ordered it, and I wished I would have followed suit because it was terrific.

-Alternatively, the Mac and Cheese was probably the second best thing on the menu, it had a good rich flavor that was not too overpowering.
+Alternatively, the Mac and Cheese was probably the second-best thing on the menu; it had an excellent rich flavor that was not too overpowering.

-The brick chicken was also a good option, but really nothing compares to the pork chops.
-I would drive to Long Beach just to eat it again.
+The brick chicken was also a good option, but nothing compares to the pork chops.
+I would drive to Long Beach to eat it again.

 Prices

-The prices are relatively good here.
+The prices are relatively reasonable here.
 It is around 8-10 dollars for a meal, which is a steal for food that is as good as this.
-The atmosphere could use a little overhaul though.
+The atmosphere could use a little overhaul, though.